chris-wildsmith/RCGrads/README.md

  - Overhead Image Processor - This is the code that runs on the laptop connected to the webcam which is mounted over the arena.
 This is written in MatLab
  - Tactical Processor - This is the code that runs on the Raspberry Pi that is onboard the chariot.
 This is written in Python
  - Waypoint Generator - This is the Windows based tool that allows you to create waypoints for the chariot to follow and generates the file that the tactical processor code takes in to work out where to go next.
 This code is written in C#.

+There are also the ICD documents which were created when this project was started but have had very little updates since and so may not represent the code exactly but will give a good idea for the original intention and how the system is designed to work together.